jupegarnica/garn-validator/README.md

 ## Types of validations

-There are 6 types of validations: Primitives, Constructors, RegExp, Enums, Schemas and Custom functions
+There are six types of validations: Primitives, Constructors, RegExp, Enums, Schemas and Custom functions

 ### Primitives